All Episodes

 This has been happening for years.

-California, one dead, six injured in in Oakland.
+California, one dead, six injured in Oakland.

 The Atlanta mayor says lifting restrictions have contributed to the city's soaring crime rate.

-people are actually out of their homes?
+People are actually out of their homes.

-You know what they're doing in some of these cities?
+CBS Anchor excuses, you know what they're doing in some of these cities?

 If they get caught, they'll only get a summons.